Nitrokey/nitrokey-documentation/nitrokey3/linux/firmware-update-qubes.rst

    Never disconnect the Nitrokey 3 or abort the process while updating, because it will likely render your device unusable!

-1. Run ``nitropy nk3 reboot --bootloader`` in app vm.
+1. Run ``nitropy nk3 reboot --bootloader`` in app VM.
 2. Once instructed by ``nitropy`` touch the device to activate the bootloader.
-3. This will detach the nitrokey from the app vm, and the bootloader will apear in sys-usb
+3. This will detach the nitrokey from the app VM, and the bootloader will apear in sys-usb
-4. attach the bootloader to the app vm
+4. Attach the bootloader to the app VM
-5. run ``nitropy nk3 update`` and follow the instrutions, in the end this will reboot the nitrokey to finalice the update.
+5. Run ``nitropy nk3 update`` and follow the instructions.
+This will reboot the Nitrokey to finalice the update eventually.
-6. reattch the nitrokey back to th app vm
+6. Re-attach the Nitrokey back to th app VM

 In case of any errors please take the logs from ``/tmp`` directory (``/tmp/nitropy.log.*``).